vlikin/test-task-daxx-drupal-8/README.md

 * Navigate to http://localhost:8000
 * The project will be opened.
 * Test it.
+ * Select a type.
+ * Year will be loaded.
+ * Select a year.
+ * Push the button `Submit`
+ * The view is filtered according to filters.
+ * Check that responsive images are used.
 * Follow on /user
 * Login as `admin` and password `admin`.
 * Look from inside.